 Apps for Content Creators

-Using this app has helped me improve my writing and become more confident when posting.
 Let’s be real, no one wants to read through anything with a bunch of errors.
-Personally, it irritates me haha.
-Also, no matter how many times you review your words, it’s easy to skip over small mistakes.
-You won’t have to worry about that when you use Grammarly!
+No matter how many times you review your words, it’s easy to skip over small mistakes.
+You won’t have to worry about that when you use this app.

-It did take some time to get used to, however, watching tutorials on YouTube helped me understand how to use it better and faster!
+It did take some time to get used to, however, watching tutorials on YouTube helped me understand how to use it better!

 Lightroom is the best app I’ve used to edit my photos.
 If you’re not a fan of this, there are other options such as FaceTune, Snapseed, and VSCO.